Ramadan in Turkey

 Fasting and Feasting: The Rituals of Ramadan

 Fasting, or “oruç tutmak” in Turkish, is a key part of Ramadan.
 It starts with the pre-dawn meal, sahur, and ends with the iftar meal that breaks the fast at sunset.
-Sahur features traditional breakfasts with hydrating foods, since water is also off-limits during the fast.
+Sahur typically features traditional breakfasts with hydrating foods, since water is also off-limits during the fast.

 Beyond Fasting: Charity in Ramadan

-Charity also plays a significant role during Ramadan.
+Charity plays a significant role during Ramadan.
 Many organizations run campaigns, as giving alms (zakat) is another Pillar of Islam.
 People often donate more during this month, believing in the increased reward for good deeds.

 Understanding Ramadan in the Turkish Context